 Relax for a few seconds and repeat the pose.
 You may practice this pose as much as t time you can.

-Also Read: Correct Way to Perform Prayer Pose
+Also Read about Correct Way to Perform Prayer Pose

 A Part form these Yoga stretches for shoulder impingement; a few simple exercises may help you strengthen your shoulders and release the pain.